tchiotludo/akhq/README.md

 * `key`: must be an url friendly string the identify your cluster
 * `value`: all the configurations found on [Kafka consumer documentation](https://kafka.apache.org/documentation/#consumerconfigs).
 Most important is `bootstrap.servers` that is a list of host:port of your Kafka brokers.

-KafkaHQ docker image support 2 environment variables to handle configuraiton :
+KafkaHQ docker image support 1 environment variables to handle configuraiton :
-* `KAFKAHQ_CONFIGURATION_FILE`: a path on the container with the configuration file that can be mounted with a volume  (`-v`) or secrets.
 * `KAFKAHQ_CONFIGURATION`: a string that contains the full configuration that will be written on /app/configuration.conf on container.